morelinq/MoreLINQ/README.md

 Creates a left-aligned sliding window over the source sequence of a given size.

+### WindowRight

+Creates a right-aligned sliding window over the source sequence of a given size.

 ### ZipLongest

 Returns a projection of tuples, where each tuple contains the N-th element